Jack Kilby: Honorary degrees

+Commemoration

+The Kilby Award Foundation was founded in 1980 in his honor, and the IEEE Jack S. Kilby Signal Processing Medal was created in 1995.

 The Kilby Labs, TI's research laboratory for silicon manufacturing and integrated circuit design, is named after him.

 The Jack Kilby Computer Centre at the Merchiston Campus of Edinburgh Napier University in Edinburgh is also named in his honor.